mike-adeyemi/top_100_tiktokers_influencers/README.md

 To develop a data-driven dashboard that ranks top-performing TikTok influencers and provides actionable insights for optimizing marketing collaborations and campaign effectiveness.

-To create a dashboard that provides insights into the top UK YouTubers in 2024 that includes their

 The dashboard should display the top TikTok influencers, ranked based on:

-- Followers count - Total number of followers
+- **Followers Count** – Total number of followers
-- Total uploads - The overall number of uploads
+- **Total Uploads** – The overall number of uploads
-- Average likes per upload - The Average number of likes receives per upload.
+- **Average Likes per Upload** – The average number of likes received per upload
-- Engagement rate - Measured by the ratio of likes to followers.
+- **Engagement Rate** – Measured by the ratio of likes to followers

-The data-driven approach will enable the marketing team to make informed decisions when selecting Tiktok influencers for their campaign
+This approach will enable the marketing team to make informed decisions when selecting TikTok influencers for brand campaigns.

 ## User story

 As a Head of Marketing, I need a comprehensive ranking of top TikTok influencers based on key performance metrics to strategically select partners for brand campaigns.

-The dashboard should enable the identification of top-performing TikTok influencers based on key metrics, including:

-- Total Followers – The number of followers an influencer has.
-- Total Uploads – The overall number of uploads.
-- Average Likes per Upload – The average number of likes received per upload.
-- Engagement Rate – Measured by the ratio of likes to followers.

-This data-driven approach will help the marketing team strategically select influencers for brand campaigns and optimize marketing collaborations.

 # Data source

 - What data is needed to achieve our objective?

-We need data on the top UK YouTubers in 2024 that includes their
+To achieve our objectives, we need a dataset containing:

+- Influencer Name
+- Total Followers
-- channel names
+- Total Following

-- total subscribers
+- Total Uploads

-- total views
+- Total Likes

-- total videos uploaded

-- Where is the data coming from?
-The data is sourced from Kaggle (an Excel extract), see here to find it.
+The data is sourced from an [Excel extract](https://www.kaggle.com/datasets/taimoor888/top-100-world-ranking-tiktok-accounts-in-2025), with influencer performance metrics collected for analysis.

 # Stages